TheCheese42/PS4_Controller_Host/README.md

 # PS4_Controller_Host

+(Fork as an attempt to fix random errors)

 Allows ESP32 to communicate with PS4 controller (can be used to control robots and other devices)

 This is heavily based on the work of Albert III to connect a PS4 controller to an ESP32.